maurolepore/rin5/README.md

 Researchers embrace continuous learning, but they can't waste time with unfocused learning.
 The goal of rin5 (r in 5) is to help busy researchers to discover useful tools in R and GitHub. rin5 packages multiple video tutorials, each shorter than 5 minutes, along with supporting files.
 The videos are available in YouTube; they follow and cover the entire workflow of a typical research project.
 The supporting files help users get what the videos show.

-Most importantly, the tutorials demoonstrate tools to:
+Most importantly, the tutorials demonstrate tools to:

 - manage and track research organizations, teams and projects using GitHub,